-Long-Term Mental Health and Addiction Treatment Improves Outcomes: Why 30 Days Isn’t Enough
+Long-Term Mental Health Treatment Improves Outcomes: Why 30 Days Isn’t Enough

-The myth of the 30-day rehab places unrealistic expectations of people to recover from mental illness and co-occurring addiction.
+The myth of the 30-day mental health treatment places unrealistic expectations of people to recover from mental illness and co-occurring disorders.
 By separating fact from fiction, you can understand why longer treatment leads to better outcomes.
 By finding an inpatient mental health facility with a long-term program and treatment plan that’s tailored to your unique situation and needs, you can set yourself on the path to recovery and begin building a better, brighter future for yourself.

-Mental illness and addiction have historically been taboo topics surrounded by myths having little to do with reality.
+Mental illness and substance abuse have historically been taboo topics surrounded by myths having little to do with reality.
 These myths have done great damage to people struggling with mental health and substance use disorders, spreading misinformation and vilifying those in need of compassion and healing.
 Today, however, the tides appear to be turning as public awareness campaigns by health organizations and public figures have begun the work of separating fact from fiction.

-Thanks to these destigmatization efforts, we are now breaking through destructive misconceptions and fostering a better understanding of the lived experiences of people struggling with mental illness and co-occurring addiction.
-One of the most significant and persistent myths we must work especially hard to dispel is that of the 30-day rehab.
+Thanks to these destigmatization efforts, we are now breaking through destructive misconceptions and fostering a better understanding of the lived experiences of people struggling with mental illness and co-occurring substance use disorders.

 Separating Fact from Fiction